jtarchie/github-pullrequest-resource/README.md

 * `disable_forks`: *Optional.* If set to `true`, it will filter out pull requests that were created via users that forked from your repo.

+* `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
+It is case insensitive.

 * `username`: *Optional.* Username for HTTP(S) auth when pulling/pushing.
   This is needed when only HTTP/HTTPS protocol for git is available (which does not support private key auth) and auth is required.